Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 Choroid- the middle layer of the eye, rich in blood vessels and pigment.

-Iris- anterior pigmented part of the choroid; contains pigments melanin and lipofuscin, determining eye color.
+Iris- anterior pigmented part of the choroid; contains pigments melanin And lipofuscin, determining eye color.

-Retina (retina)- the receptor apparatus of the eye.
+Retina (retina)- receptor apparatus of the eye.

-Nerve cells form chains in the retina, consisting of three neurons (see figure below):
+Nerve cells form chains in the retina consisting of three neurons (see figure below):

-the second, bipolar neurons;
+the second - bipolar neurons;

-Light-sensitive elements of the retina:
+Photosensitive elements of the retina:

 sticks- perceive brightness;